Health in the United Kingdom

 Health in the United Kingdom refers to the overall health of the population of the United Kingdom.
 This includes overall trends such as life expectancy and mortality rates, mental health of the population and the suicide rate, smoking rates, alcohol consumption, prevalence of diseases within the population and obesity in the United Kingdom.
 Three of these – smoking rates, alcohol consumption and obesity – were above the OECD average in 2015.

+Health is a devolved matter, with England, Northern Ireland, Scotland and Wales each being overseen by different public health bodies and healthcare systems.

+For details of health in each country, see: